TemporalCatcher/simulated-damage/README.md

 http://localhost:3000/type?type1=0&type2=1

-You may use the provided html file or go to
+To see a webpage using this API, You may use the provided html file or go to

 https://temporalcatcher.github.io/simulated-damage/